 Hike in the majestic Patagonian landscape with views of Torres del Paine

-Enjoy some free time back to Punta Arenas before setting off for your drive to Torres del Paine National Park.
-You'll arrive at the EcoCamp, a deluxe tent camp of large igloo-shaped tents built to minimize environmental impact while providing a comfortable setting with the luxury Suite Domes.
+Transfer today into Torres del Paine National Park (via shuttle drive from Punta Arenas or public bus and shuttle drive combination from El Calafate).
+Arrive at the EcoCamp, a deluxe tent camp of large igloo-shaped tents built to minimize environmental impact while providing a comfortable setting with the luxury Suite Domes.
 The EcoCamp provides candlelight, feather comforters, composting toilets, and plenty of quiet to enjoy your spectacular surroundings.

 Today drive to a traditional Patagonian ranch founded at the end of the 19th century just outside of Torres del Paine National Park.
 Arrive and meet your local Baqueano (Patagonian cowboy) guide and your horse.
 Saddle up and set off through fields passing by a small village towards Las Flores.
 During your ride you get close to Sierra Baquales with a great view of its condor and eagle nests.
 See also the only remaining adobe house in the southern Patagonia Magellanes region.
 Enjoy a picnic lunch and hear the guide expand on the region's horse riding history and the geography of the area.

 Ride back by way of Vega Nash and dismount.
 Return to EcoCamp this evening.